-The New Astronomers' Group is an introductory course to: 1) Amateur Astronomy 2) Science of Astronomy 3) History of Astronomy.
+The New Astronomers' Group is an introductory course for new members that includes: 1) Amateur Astronomy 2) Science of Astronomy 3) History of Astronomy.

 My job as Section Director is to introduce you to the major areas of Astronomy (see meeting calendar).
-Astronomy is not only a hobby to Amateurs like members of the ASV.
-It is a Science with a network of professionals, educational institutions, research facilities that include world class ground telescopes, and space based astronomy.
-The New Astronomers' Group notes are only an introduction to the basics and essentials of the Astronomical subject at hand.
-Please pursue further information through ASV Sections, the ASV Library has a range of books, magazines, DVDs and reference material to borrow (for free).
+Astronomy is not only a hobby to Amateurs like ourselves, it is also a Science with a network of professionals, educational institutions, research facilities that include world class ground telescopes, and space based astronomy.
+The New Astronomers' Group is an introduction to the basics and essentials of the Astronomical subject at hand.
+I encourage all to pursue further information through other ASV Sections, the ASV Library for books, magazines, and other reference material members can borrow for free.
 You will find recommendations in NAG monthly notes.

 Your job is to discover where your astronomical interests lie.
 By the end of your 12 months with NAG you will hopefully have connected with one (or more) sections of the ASV, met some other ASV members, started observing wonders of our night sky, made it to a field trip or ASV Star Party.

-Telling you there are Dwarf, Normal, and Giant stars is like telling you there are Small, Medium, and Large fish.
-Truth is there is so much more diversity in our oceans, a whole ecosystem in fact waits to be explored.
+Telling you there are Dwarf, Normal, and Giant stars is like telling you there are Small, Medium, and Large fish in our Oceans.
+The truth is there is so much more diversity out there in an ecosystem waiting to be explored further.

 Astronomy is arguably the oldest Science.
 Much of the Astronomy news we see/hear is published under the banner of exciting new discoveries using the latest technology.
-Yes there is truth in that, but it is also true the discoveries of today are based on hundreds, even thousands of years of historical discoveries.
-Only by standing on the shoulders of giants who came before us can our technology see so far ahead.
-For this reason some history is woven into the text of the NAG course notes to add perspective and context to what we learn.
-The history of Astronomy contains some of the greatest Discovery stories ever told.
+Yes, there is truth in that, but it is also true the discoveries of today are based on hundreds, even thousands of years of historical discoveries.
+Only by standing on the shoulders of giants who came before us does our technology see a little further ahead at each step.
+For this reason history is woven into the text of the NAG course notes to add perspective and context to what we are learning.
+The history of Astronomy contains some of the greatest discovery stories ever told.